rbflurry/smart-kill-local/README.md

 ## How It Works

-The device follows a simple two-step protocol on every wake cycle:
+The device uses two endpoints:

 1. `POST /api-token-auth/` — authenticates with a username and password, expects a bearer token in response
 2. `POST /traps/<trap_id>/history/` — sends a status or event report using that token